ThisIsManta/vscode-third-eye/README.md

   import './file.js'
   require('./file.js')

-  // This will link to https://nodejs.org/api/fs.html in your browser and so does apply to all native Node.js APIs. var fs = require('fs')
+  // This will open https://nodejs.org/api/fs.html in your browser and so does apply to all native Node.js APIs. var fs = require('fs')

   // In addition to `require`, any static file path in a function-call can be linked as well.